How to Choose the Best WordPress Theme for SEO

 W3 Super Cache is an example of a plugin that’s always active because it maintains optimum page speed.
 You don’t want it to fail because you switched themes.

-3. Pick a Theme with Clean Code
+3. Pick A Theme With Clean Code

-Your website is made up of codes.
-If these codes are poorly written, it can affect your website’s security, speed, and resources.
+Your website is made up of code.
+If code is poorly written, it can affect your website’s security, speed, and resources.

 The same applies to WordPress themes.